Khaleed/REST-hapi/README.md

 ## Why?

 This is an experiment to create a RESTful API that can get accumulative search results from Google, Yahoo, and DuckDuckGo.
-It should enable users to search for anything in the search engines and get back the top 25 results.
+It should enable users to search for anything in the search engines and get back the top page 1 results.

 ## What is a RESTful API?